-Why choose the Cancer Therapy & Research Center for esophageal cancer?
+Why choose UT Health San Antonio MD Anderson Cancer Center for esophageal cancer?

-At the Cancer Therapy & Research Center, a multidisciplinary team led by gastrointestinal medical oncologists, surgical oncologists and radiation oncologists partner with gastrointestinal physicians and surgeons trained in endoscopy techniques.
+At the cancer center, a multidisciplinary team led by gastrointestinal medical oncologists, surgical oncologists, and radiation oncologists partner with gastrointestinal physicians and surgeons trained in endoscopy techniques.
 They also work closely with thoracic surgeons, who focus on surgical techniques for cancers of the esophagus.
 Together, the members of this team work with you to design your treatment plan.

-Treatment and care is delivered after rapid comprehensive evaluations and discussion with a team that includes pathologists who specialize in gastrointestinal pathology at one of our regularly conducted cancer conferences.
-The CTRC’s gastrointestinal oncology team partners with the National Cancer Institute and other organizations for clinical trial-based treatment options for all patients.
+Treatment and care are delivered after rapid comprehensive evaluations and discussion with a team that includes pathologists who specialize in gastrointestinal pathology at one of our regularly conducted cancer conferences.
+The cancer center's gastrointestinal oncology team partners with the National Cancer Institute and other organizations for clinical trial-based treatment options for all patients.

 As a cancer center designated by the National Cancer Institute (NCI), esophageal cancer patients at the cancer center benefit from care provided by teams who specialize in all phases of clinical trials.

 Make an appointment